 To relate practice and theory, I also recommend a few high quality reads, all of which have helped me to advance my entrepreneurial career.

 For the benefit of all, you can also download a transcript of this episode.

 Supporting Learning and Teaching

-Since Peter was unable to deliver this presentation in person at York St John University in March 2020 (due to the Pandemic), it was agreed that he would record the work as a Podcast instead.
+Since I was unable to deliver this presentation in person at York St John University in March 2020 (due to the Pandemic), it was agreed that the work would be recorded as a Podcast instead.

-If you have any feedback or questions about the points made, why not leave a note below or contact him on social media?
-You can reach Peter on twitter – search for ‘PeteSimVenture’, or message and connect with him via his Linkedin profile – https://www.linkedin.com/in/petesimventure/
+If you have any feedback or questions about the points made, why not leave a note below or contact me on social media?
+Reach me on twitter – search for ‘PeteSimVenture’, or message and connect via the Linkedin profile – https://www.linkedin.com/in/petesimventure/

 Thanks go to the following people who all research and write great stuff.

 - Adapt: Why Success always starts with Failure – Tim Harford

 Peter is one of two founding directors and also CEO at Venture Simulations Ltd (VSL).
 In 2006, VSL launched SimVenture Classic, the start-up business simulation software that went onto win multiple awards.
 In 2016 the company released the on-line simulation, SimVenture Evolution which allows people to start, manage and scale a new venture.
 SimVenture products are now used in 40+ countries.

 Peter is also Chair at Qa Research, the company he started in 1989 after completing his degree in York.
 The Hitchhiker’s Guide to Entrepreneurship Blog came to life in 2010 when Peter (whilst overnighting in a Florida airport hotel) suddenly recognised the parallels between his wide and varied travels as a hitchhiker and his work as an entrepreneur.